Remembering Martyrs: Andrea Santoro

 15 May 2025

-Sun streamed through the stained-glass windndows onto the pews.
-Only the soft murmus of prayers distrubred the peaceful silence.
-The morning Mass at Santa Maria Church in Turkey had subsided.
-Father Andrea Sntoro could take his time in fellowship and conversation with God.
-Suddenly the back doors of the church fleq open.
+Sun streamed through the stained-glass windows onto the pews.
+Only the soft murmurs of prayers disturbed the peaceful silence.
+It was the morning of 5 February 2006, and Mass at Santa Maria Church in Türkiye had subsided.
+Andrea Santoro could take his time in fellowship and conversation with God.
+Suddenly, the back doors of the church flew open.

 Before Santoro could even turn around, two bullets had pierced his body, hitting his heart and liver.
-In an instant, he went from simply conversation with God on Earth into eternal fellowship with Him in Heaven.
+In an instant, he went from a simple conversation with God on Earth into eternal fellowship with Him in Heaven.

-“Allahu Akbar!” (“Allah is great!”) cried the Muslim assailiant as he fled the church and escaped down the road.
-This phrase is an Arabic exhortation used as as a rallying cry by Islamic militants.
-Police later launched a major manjunt and found him hiding in a relative’s home near the city center.
+“Allahu Akbar!” (“Allah is great!”) cried the Muslim assailant as he fled the church and escaped down the road.
+This phrase is an Arabic exhortation used as a rallying cry by Islamic militants.
+Police later launched a major manhunt and found him hiding in a relative’s home near the city centre.

 He was only sixteen years old, already filled with enough hate and deception that he could kill an innocent priest in cold blood, believing he was doing Allah a favour.
 Prior to his murder, Santoro was threatened numerous times by Muslim militants about his ministry of converting Muslims to Christianity.
 The priest never requested police protection.
 He did not want to hinder his ministry